ipfs/aegir/README.md

-  aegir release                      Release your code onto the world aegir test-dependant [repo]        Run the tests of an module that depends on this module to see if the current changes have caused a regression aegir test                         Test your code in different environments aegir ts                           Typescript command with presets for specific tasks. aegir dependency-check [input...]
+  aegir release                      Release your code onto the world aegir test-dependant [repo]        Run the tests of an module that depends on this module to see if the current changes have caused a regression aegir test                         Test your code in different environments aegir dependency-check [input...]
 Run `dependency-check` cli with aegir defaults.                                                                                                                              [aliases: dep-check, dep] aegir lint-package-json            Lint package.json with aegir defaults.                                                                                                                                    [aliases: lint-package, lpj] aegir completion                   generate completion script